Professor of Literature

 Research Interests & Current Projects

 Professor Southworth's research focuses on the modernist period, and she has published books and articles on a range of writers including Virginia Woolf, Colette, John Hampson, Ford Madox Ford, George Borrow, and Douglas Goldring.
 Recent areas of focus include modernist publishing, modernist periodical culture, book arts, and life writing - work which has led to a digital humanities collaboration with colleagues in the United States, Canada and the United Kingdom - the Modernist Archives Publishing Project (MAPP).
 The project was recently awarded a prestigious Social Science and Humanities Research Council of Canada Insight Grant of $180,000 (2018-2023).
-A book documenting the building of MAPP is forthcoming in the Palgrave Pivot series under the title Scholarly Adventures in the Digital Humanities: Building the Modernist Archives Publishing Project (2016).
+A book documenting the building of MAPP appeared in the Palgrave Pivot series under the title Scholarly Adventures in the Digital Humanities: Building the Modernist Archives Publishing Project (2017).
 Southworth’s biography of interwar British writer and musician Francesca Allinson, Fresca: A Life in the Making.
-A Biographer’s Quest for a Forgotten Bloomsbury Polymath is forthcoming from Sussex Academic Press in 2017.
+A Biographer’s Quest for a Forgotten Bloomsbury Polymath was published by Sussex Academic Press in 2017.

 For a complete publication list see Professor Southworth's Curriculum Vitae.